Getting Audio File Information With HTML’s File API And Audio Element

 The gist of the URL.createObjectUrl function, is that it returns a URL that points to a memory location in the browser, for an object.
 This object URL can be used in most places where a URL is supported.
 I used this to load large image files into memory for that project, and it makes sense to use it for a large audio file as well.

 Now when I select a file, the audio information is parsed and displayed nearly instantly.
 It doesn’t seem to matter whether I load a 5 meg or 50 meg audio file, either.
-The browser is pulling the file in to memory, and the <audio> element is pointed at that memory location.
+The browser is pulling the file in to memory, and the

 One important note: if you’re building a single page application and using createObjectURL, you will also need to know about revokeObjectURL.
 I spent 2 weeks profiling the Hilo.js app memory usage, to figure out that we were leaking memory everywhere with our use of createObjectURL.
 Revoking the URL will release the memory, allowing your single page app to clean itself up.